brakmic/HDA_with_Cpp/README.md

 Instead of using JavaScript *to overcome* HTML, a strategy that basically reproduces thick-clients of the 90es, the authors use `htmx` **to augment** it.
 They make it capable of doing *more* without falling back to clever JavaScript tricks.
 Of course, JS isn't forbidden and `htmx` itself relies on it for its own development, but JS is not visible as there is no actual need for it.

-Instead of using JS to replace seemingly "insufficient" hypermedia controls, **htmx** extends them.
+We don't need to use JS to replace seemingly "insufficient" hypermedia controls, because **htmx** is here to extend them.
 It makes them capable of doing
 *more* as originally defined.
 An anchor tag (`<a>`), for example, can be "upgraded" so that it can execute POST, PUT, PATCH, or even DELETE requests.
 A `<form>` tag doesn't have to be the only hypermedia control for sending data via POST requests.
 How about writing your own controls that can do exactly the same?
 Or maybe `<form>`s that can PATCH existing entries on the server?
 What usually demands explicit JS code can now be done *declaratively* with *upgraded* hypermedia controls.

 Here's an example from this project.
 Two buttons (*Cancel* & *Save*) which can be found in almost every sufficiently complex web app.